juharris/train-pytorch-in-js/README.md

 		return out
 ```

-Let's assume that you trained it.
-Training the model in Python isn't required to export it and train it in JavaScript.
+You can train it in Python to get some good initial weights but that's not required to export it and then train it in JavaScript.

-## 1. Export the model and optimizer graphs
+## 1. Export the model's gradient and optimizer graphs
 We're going to create an ONNX graph that can compute gradients when given training data.

 You can follow along here or see the full example in [example.py](./export/example.py).

 ### 1. Install some dependencies
-*I did this in WSL (Windows Subsystem for Linux).*
+*I did this in Windows Subsystem for Linux (WSL).*

 * PyTorch